expressjs/multer/README.md

 `dest` or `storage` | Where to store the files `fileFilter` | Function to control which files are accepted `limits` | Limits of the uploaded data
-`preservePath` | Keep the full path of files instead of just the base name `defParamCharset` | Default character set to use for values of part header parameters (e.g. filename) that are not extended parameters (that contain an explicit charset).
+`preservePath` | Keep the full client-supplied path in `file.originalname` instead of just the base name `defParamCharset` | Default character set to use for values of part header parameters (e.g. filename) that are not extended parameters (that contain an explicit charset).
 Default: `'latin1'`

 In an average web app, only `dest` might be required, and configured as shown in